ArthurQiangLi/S05_JavaScript/Part1.md

 ## 2-The Basic

-1. Expressions, have values, but don't let computer do anything
+1. **Expressions**, have values, but don't let computer do anything
-1. statements, tells computer to perform tasks, but don't have values
+1. **Statements**, tells computer to perform tasks, but don't have values
 1. JavaScript statements end with a semicolon.
 1. Compound expression,
 1. literal,